3D OCT Eye and Retinal Scanning

 Diabetic retinopathy is a sight threatening eye condition that can occur in type I or II diabetics.
 It is the result of damage caused to the retina by the diabetes that can lead to the production of new blood vessels within the retina which are often prone to collapse, leading to haemorrhaging within the eye.

 All diabetic patients in Yorkshire should be registered for annual retinal photographs at a local health centre, but these flat photographs cannot provide as much detail as a 3D scan and we recommend the 3D scan to all diabetic patients as it allows us to detect the onset of the condition at the earliest stage (non-proliferative diabetic retinopathy) and to refer for prompt treatment.
+The scan also allows us to detect other conditions which are not checked for during the diabetic photography.

 What is the difference between OCT